Child Protection and Safeguarding Policy

 The Deputy Designated Safeguarding Leads (Deputy DSLs) are:

 Miss Laura Simpson Mrs Lisa Rootes Mrs Sherry Barlow

 The Chair of the Governing Body is: Rachel Cook

 The Safeguarding Governor is: Sam Hooke

-The DSL/Deputy DSLs, Chair of Governors or the Safeguarding Governor can be contacted via the school office or using the details contained at the front of our Child Protection and Safeguarding Policy (see below to download).
+The DSL/Deputy DSLs can be contacted via email@example.com or via the school office firstname.lastname@example.org or 0208 398 1070.
+The Chair of Governors/Safeguarding Lead can be contacted via the school (see above).
+The Chair of Governors can also be contacted via email@example.com.
+These contact details are contained at the front of our Child Protection and Safeguarding Policy (see below to download).

 Long Ditton St Mary’s School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 This means that we have a Child Protection and Safeguarding Policy and procedures in place.
 All staff (including supply staff, volunteers and governors) must ensure that they are aware of these procedures.